axel669/lib.svelte-wind/docsite/docs/route.md

 that sit within the components where content goes, rather than a top level route map.

+## relpath Function
+> These docs will eventually move into another page with a link from here.

+The relpath function is for use with links (a tags, Link component, etc.) or anything else that wants to generate a hash url.
+The function takes a path that is resolved from the current route the element is in.
+Example below shows this in action (hover over the links to see where they go).

 ## Props

 ### path _string_